shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-placements.md

 ### Currency

-Click the Currency dropdown to select the currency units to display for all monetary values in the grid.
+Click the **Currency** dropdown to select the currency units to display for all monetary values in the grid.
 You can select either USD (United States Dollars) or the publisher's currency.
 (If the publisher's currency is USD, this dropdown is disabled.)
 The default is USD.
 Current exchange rates will be applied.
 Exchange rates are updated hourly.
-(See
-[Currency Support](currency-support.md) for more information on currencies.)
+(See [Currency Support](currency-support.md) for more information on currencies.)

 ### Time zone

 Click the **Time Zone** dropdown to select a time zone.
-This will be the time zone that is used to determine the data collected for the specified interval (**Toda**y, **Yesterday**, or **Last 7 Days**).
+This will be the time zone that is used to determine the data collected for the specified interval (**Today**, **Yesterday**, or **Last 7 Days**).

 ### Viewing data